Good Behaviour Policy

-Our policy is underpinned by the 54 Articles of the United Nations Convention on the Rights of the Child, which came into UK law in 1992, and in particular, Article 28 which states that “Discipline in schools must respect children’s dignity and their rights”.
+Our policy is underpinned by the 54 Articles of the United Nations Convention on the rights of the child, which came into UK law in 1992 and in particular, Article 28 which states “Discipline in schools must respect children’s dignity and their rights.”

-The school will fulfil it’s legal duties under the equality Act 2010 in respect of safeguarding, children with special educational needs and all vulnerable children.
+The school will fulfil its legal duties under the Equality Act 2012 in respect of safeguarding, children with special educational needs and all vulnerable children.

-As an inclusive school; all members of the school community should be free from discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010.
+As an inclusive school all members of the school community should be free from discrimination, harassment, victimization and any other conduct that is prohibited under the Equality Act 2010.

-The Teachers Standard (2012) make clear the expectation of the teachers to “manage behaviour effectively to ensure a good and safe learning environment.”
+The Teacher’s Standards (2012) make clear the expectation of the teachers to “manage behaviour effectively to ensure a good safe learning environment.”
 Teachers must “have clear rules and routines for behaviour in classrooms, and take responsibility for promoting good and courteous behaviour both in classrooms and around the school, in accordance with the school’s behaviour policy.”
 They must “manage classes effectively, using approaches which are appropriate to pupils needs in order to involve and motivate them.”
 (Standard 7)

 Between adults and children